 All the above courses are available throughout the week and run for 3 to 5 weeks, and are available full or part-time, all year round (with some content available on Saturdays to help suit your circumstances).
 We have a lot of upskilling options, so please do get in touch if you have any skill or specialism queries.

 “WestKing prepared me and got me ready for the industry and working in a professional environment.
 [They] believed in me and helped me to succeed.”

 Westminster Kingsway College

 Alfie studied for three years on a full-time Professional Chef Diploma Course at Westminster Kingsway College.
 Alfie has an Educational Health Care Plan (EHCP) and required support within the kitchens and classrooms during his time with us.
 Alfie found that multi-tasking was one of the hardest aspects for him to cope with, but with in-class support to refocus he managed to achieve a Level 3 Professional Cookery qualification.

 During his time with us, Alfie was assigned a Learning Support Assistant to work alongside him during the course.
 The practical work was always completed by Alfie, but the support he received helped him to manage and organise his time to help him achieve his qualification.

 At the end of the course, Alfie was recruited to the Smith & Wollensky Steakhouse restaurant in central London.
 He has just completed his probationary period and they are talking about promotion in the New Year.
 Additionally, Alfie was awarded the Special Achievement award at the Graduation of the class of 2021 for his resilience and achievement despite the challenges he faced.

 The Hospitality Academy Hub has access to 15 operational kitchens and two training restaurants at our Victoria centre.

-Our award-winning Hospitality and Culinary Arts department has supported more than 2,000 students into hospitality careers in the last two years.
+Our award-winning Hospitality and Culinary Arts department has supported more than 2,000 students in hospitality careers in the last two years.
 The Hospitality Academy Hub combines this experience with a range of new initiatives to provide flexible wrap-around training and professional development, including: